OliverCulleyDeLange/grvmkr/README.md

   - Modify the grid and hear the results immediately, even when playing.
   - Multi select grid cells in a row.
 On desktop, shift click or click and drag cursor.
 On mobile press and drag cells.
   - Merge cells + uneven hits like triplets
+- ✅ Keyboard shortcuts:
-- ✅ Copy (ctrl/cmd + C) & Paste (ctrl/cmd + V).
+  - Copy (ctrl/cmd + C) & Paste (ctrl/cmd + V).
 Also available in the grid toolbar for mobile users.
+  - Space to play / pause
 - ✅ Choose the BPM for your composition (obviously)
 - ✅ Create your own instruments
   - Upload your own audio samples and create multiple 'hits' (sounds) per instrument